ath-90/algo-3/README.md

 # algo-3
-How to use this?
+Not sure how to use this?
-Run python app.py and everything should take care by itself.
+Run python app.py and everything should take care by itself!!!